-[This article, and ranking, was updated on Feb.
-3, 2020 at the conclusion of the 2019 season.
-It will be updated again on the Monday following the Super Bowl in 2021]
+[This article, and ranking, was updated in Feb.
+2021 at the conclusion of the 2020 season.
+It will be updated again following the Super Bowl in 2022]

 People always argue, “The [Insert Their Favorite Team Here] are the best franchise in NFL history” but have no real substance behind their claim.
 A few years ago I made it my goal to end that debate… or make the answer fluid, I guess I should say.

 In the summer of 2014 I developed a weighted statistical formula to rank all 32 NFL franchises in order of objective greatness.
-The inaugural rankings/results were collected independently but the results were first published by NFL Spin Zone — a wonderful website covering all things NFL brought to you from FanSided.com (a Time Warner site).
-We recommend visiting FanSided for top-shelf insight into sports and culture.
+The inaugural rankings/results were collected independently but the results were first published elsewhere (before we created this site).

 Teams have risen and others have fallen since the inception of this all-time list.
 The answer today to “Which NFL franchise is the greatest?” has a definitive answer.
 But that doesn’t mean it will always be that way.
 In fact, history says it probably won’t.

 Here we are introducing you to the NFL’s “DZFRF” or the clunkier DZ-Franchise-Ranking-Formula.